scharlton2/solver_dev_manual/source/02/02_03_solverdef_gridcond.rst

    The [Pre-processing Window] after creating a grid

-When you edit the grid attribute "Elevation" with the following procedure, the [Edit Elevation] dialog (:numref:`dialog_to_edit_elevation`) will open, and you can check that you can input real number as
+When you edit the grid attribute \\"Elevation\\" with the following procedure, the [Edit Elevation] dialog (:numref:`dialog_to_edit_elevation`) will open, and you can check that you can input real number as